Obi Toppin: Personal life

-Toppin's mother, Roni, is of Italian descent.
+Toppin's mother, Roni, is of Italian Jewish descent.
 Toppin's father, also named Obadiah, is of Barbadian descent and was a well-known streetball player in Brooklyn.
 He played basketball collegiately at Globe Institute of Technology and professionally for the Brooklyn Kings of the United States Basketball League, the Harlem Strong Dogs of the American Basketball Association and in the Dominican Republic.
 His father was also known as "Dunker's Delight" while playing for a streetball team called the Court Kingz.
 His brother, Jacob, who played college basketball for Kentucky after transferring from Rhode Island, was signed by the Knicks in June 2023.

 Toppin is a Christian and has a tattoo of a cross on his right shoulder as a sign of his faith.